1666 TEKS header image

 the circumstances, objects, or conditions that surround an organism including abiotic (climate and soil) and biotic (living organisms) that act upon an organism or an ecological community and ultimately determine its form and survival

-model that demonstrates how matter and energy is transferred between producers (generally plants and other organisms that engage in photosynthesis), consumers (herbivores, omnivores, and carnivores), and decomposers as the three groups interact—primarily for food—within an ecosystem
+model that demonstrates how matter and energy are transferred between producers (generally plants and other organisms that engage in photosynthesis), consumers (herbivores, omnivores, carnivores), and decomposers as the three groups interact—primarily for food—within an ecosystem

 regular sequences that can be found throughout nature

-organism such as plants that make their own food using water, carbon dioxide, and light energy from the Sun
+organism such as a plant that make their own food using water, carbon dioxide, and light energy from the Sun

 a regularly interacting or interdependent group of items forming a unified whole